Hazelwood railway station: Spelling

 The station was originally spelt Hazlewood in the 1867 Midland Railway timetable.
-The village itself was spelt Hazzlewood on an Ordnance Survey map of the time.
+The village itself was spelt Hazzlewood on an Ordnance Survey (OS) map of the time.
 It was subsequently spelt Hazelwood on timetables and station name boards.
 The OS changed to the current spelling around 1920.

 Location

-The Station is on Nether Lane north of the B5023 Wirksworth road, which is the main route from Duffield to Wirksworth and parallels the railway along the Ecclesbourne valley.
+The station is sited on Nether Lane, north of the B5023 road to Wirksworth, which is the main route from Duffield to Wirksworth; it parallels the railway along the Ecclesbourne Valley.